datragingscholar/datragingscholar.github.io/_posts/2014-02-11-clean-code-tips-and-tricks-introduction-variables.md

 So I figured it might be of help to other developers if I post these notes online.
-I revised the notes I used to deliver the talks and incorporated some of the new ideas I've learned, now I'm ready to share them with you.
+I revised the notes I used to deliver the talks and incorporated some of the new ideas I've learned to share with you, though I'll leave S.O.L.I.D principles for a later series that focuses on design principles.

-This will be divided into three instalments as the original workshop lasted three days as well, it'd be a pain to wade through in just one session.
+This talk will be divided into three instalments as the original workshop lasted three days as well, it'd be a pain to wade through in just one session.

 Alright, enough talk, let's jump right in.